 - Brands need to register an office within the Kahnawake Mohawk Territory First Nations reserve.
 Documents proving this are required.

 - Documents detailing the rules and regulations for holding games and payouts need to be submitted.

 - The software in use should be of the highest quality.

 - An independent audit of operations will need to be passed.

-- Proof needs to be given that players’ private data is totally protected and that the site has unmitigated integrity in terms of security.
+- Proof needs to be given that players’ private data is protected and that the site has unmitigated integrity in terms of security.